Anomalous Cognition and the Search for Non-Human Intelligence

 The Gaelic peoples also had some within the community that were called “seers”, the definition being “a person of supposed supernatural insight who sees visions of the future.”
 In the absolutely literal sense, these people “see” via some anomalous means.
 They're compatible with those in the “Case Studies” above.
 These people were well regarded within their communities and had established roles in society.
 Only after the introduction of Christianity were these practices broadly wiped out.
 The roles of the seers and the druidic peoples were well regarded for their non-conventional thought processes in decision making.

-The tri-spiral symbol at Newgrange can be seen to represent a sense of balance, continuity, and connection to celestial or spiritual concepts
+The pre-celtic tri-spiral symbol at Newgrange can be seen to represent a sense of balance, continuity, and connection to celestial or spiritual concepts

 Celtic mythology has a multitude of tales about heroes and deities possessing supernatural or otherworldly abilities.
 These stories reflect broad cultural acceptance and reverence for the anomalous, integrating it into the fabric of their everyday life and spiritual practice.
 These unusual cognitive behaviours weren't considered with disdain within their cultures, as it can be with modern people.